jaylmiller/pg-ast-utils/README.md

 ### `traverse`

-Returns a generator function iterating over the nodes of an AST.
-Takes a node returned by `pgsql-parser`'s `parse` func as input.
+Takes an AST node returned by `pgsql-parser`'s `parse` func and returns an iterator over all of its descendants.

 ```ts
 // parse is just a re-exported, typed version of pgsql-parser's parse